 4. National African American Small Business Loans

-Loans are offered to low and medium income communities in New York, Los Angeles, and Chicago.
+Minority business loans are offered to low and medium-income communities in New York, Los Angeles, and Chicago.
 The NASBLF helps provide assistance of capital to African American minority-owned businesses that can’t get funding through traditional means.

 Pros: Loans range in size from $35,000-$250,000.
 The program also provides technical assistance and financial consultation to small business owners.
 Recipients may use the money to purchase equipment, provide more cash flow, and to expand operations.